neondatabase/website/content/docs/guides/flyway-multiple-environments.md

     flyway.password=AbC123dEf

     flyway.locations=filesystem:/home/alex/flyway-9.22.3/sql

+    flyway.baselineOnMigrate=true
     ```

     </CodeBlock>

+    - The `flyway.locations` setting tells Flyway where to look for your migration files.
+We'll create them in the `/sql` directory in a later step.
+    - The `flyway.baselineOnMigrate=true` setting tells Flyway to perform a baseline action when you run the `migrate` command on a non-empty schema with no Flyway schema history table.
+The schema will then be initialized with the `baselineVersion` before executing migrations.
+Only migrations above the `baselineVersion` will then be applied.
+This is useful for initial Flyway deployments on projects with an existing database.
+You can disable this setting by commenting it out again or setting it to false after applying your first migration on the database.

 ## Create a migration

-Create a migration file called `V2__Add_people.sql` and add it to your Flyway `/sql` directory, and then add the following statements:
+Create a migration file called `V2__Add_people.sql`, add it to your Flyway `/sql` directory, and add the following statements to the file:

 ```bash
 insert into person (ID, NAME) values (1, 'Alex');